Eschatologue/CM_wiki/docs/spells/3rd-level.md

 **Components:** V, S
 **Duration:** Concentration, up to 1 minute

 This spell bestows hope and vitality.
 Choose any number of creatures within range.
-For the duration, each target has advantage on Wisdom Saving Throws and death Saving Throws, and regains the maximum number of hit points possible from any healing.
+For the duration, each target has advantage on Wisdom Saving Throws and death Saving Throws, and regains the maximum number of Hit Points possible from any healing.

 ### Bestow Curse
 *3rd-level necromancy*